GET ACTIVE

 PART 2

-The prevention
+The intervention

 The whole school can take part in these activities.
 These could include a school assembly, awareness campaigns on the school grounds or social media campaigns.